-Definition of Rheumatoid Arthritis
+Symptoms of Rheumatoid Arthritis

-> Symptoms of Rheumatoid arthritis
+Symptoms of Rheumatoid Arthritis include:

-> The symptoms of rheumatoid arthritis come and go, depending on the degree of tissue inflammation.
+The symptoms of rheumatoid arthritis come and go, depending on the degree of tissue inflammation.
 When body tissues are inflamed, the disease is active.
 When tissue inflammation subsides, the disease is inactive (in remission).
 Remissions can occur spontaneously or with treatment, and can last weeks, months, or years.
 During remissions, symptoms of the disease disappear, and patients generally feel well.
 When the disease becomes active again (relapse), symptoms return.
 The return of disease activity and symptoms is called a flare.
 The course of rheumatoid arthritis varies from patient to patient, and periods of flares and remissions are typical.

-> Rheumatoid Arthritis Causes
+Causes of Rheumatoid Arthritis

-> Genetic Factors: Researchers conclude that the development of Rheumatoid arthritis is co-related with that of specific hereditary genes.
+- Genetic Factors: Researchers conclude that the development of Rheumatoid arthritis is co-related with that of specific hereditary genes.
 It is seen that up to 30% of the second twins are prone to developing Rheumatoid arthritis in the near future.

-> Hormonal Factors: Often excessive of hormones, like estrogen and progesterone, lead to development of Rheumatoid arthritis.
-In some cases women contract the disease as a result ofpregnancy, during which excessive hormones may be released temporarily.
+- Hormonal Factors: Often excessive of hormones, like estrogen and progesterone, lead to development of Rheumatoid arthritis.
+In some cases women contract the disease as a result of pregnancy, during which excessive hormones may be released temporarily.

-> Risk Factors of Rheumatoid arthritis
+Risk Factors of Rheumatoid Arthritis

-> Risk Factors that may make a person more prone to contracting Rheumatoid arthritis are:
+Risk Factors that may make a person more prone to contracting Rheumatoid arthritis are:

 - Women are more prone to the disease.